Course

 Section Notes

-Considered UT Lab Science for Associate Degree.
-May include field trip(s) or alternatives.
+Considered UT Lab Science for Associate Degrees and may include field trip(s) or alternatives.

 CRN